 Pricing

-Hetk’s Personal plan is $15/year ($10/year with early adopter pricing) for up to 3 calendars.
-This includes a 21-day free trial.
-If you juggle multiple calendar providers, Hetk saves time and prevents scheduling conflicts.
+Hetk’s Personal plan is $15/year ($10/year early adopter pricing) for unlimited calendars with up to 3 sync pairs, including a 21-day free trial.

 Troubleshooting ICS subscriptions in Outlook